 Unfortunately, diabetes in furry friends is on the rise.
 In 2012 alone, Petplan saw claims for insulin-related diabetes (or diabetes mellitus) increase by nearly 66 percent.
 And as a condition that generally requires lifelong maintenance, costs can add up quickly.
 According to 2012 claims data, the average cost of veterinary care for diabetes was more than $900 per incident, with some costs reaching as high as $10,600!

 Did you know that one of the other major risk factors for diabetes is obesity?
 With nearly half of the adult dog and cat population carrying extra weight, and a full quarter of cats and a fifth of dogs classified as obese, it is easy to see why diabetes in furry friends is on the rise.
-To help keep your pets fit, try these exercise tips from Dr. Kim Smyth, consider swapping high-calorie treats in favor of Dr. Ernie Ward’s superfoods and for a little real-life weight loss inspiration, read Dr. Nina Mantione’s tale of a family who helped their obese Beagle unpack the pounds.
+To help keep your pets fit, consider swapping high-calorie treats in favor of Dr. Ernie Ward’s superfoods and for a little real-life weight-loss inspiration, read Dr. Nina Mantione’s tale of a family who helped their obese Beagle unpack the pounds.

-Early signs of diabetes are easy to ignore, so staying tuned in to any changes in your pet’s eating, drinking, bathroom and behavior habits is essential to catching the disease.
+Early signs of diabetes are easy to ignore, so stay tuned in to any changes in your pet’s eating, drinking, bathroom, and behavior habits is essential to catching the disease.
 Here are some telltale signs your pet might be developing diabetes:

 The cornerstones of diabetic treatment are insulin therapy and diet.
 The goal of a change in diet is to maintain (or achieve) a healthy weight that encourages good glucose regulation.
 Your vet may recommend a high-fiber food to help avoid “spikes” in glucose that can hinder glucose regulation.